astronaa/sella-frontend/README.md

 yarn ui add button # or something else instead of button
 ```

-Use snake-case to write the component name
+Use snake-case to write the component name.

 ## Learn More